 This system took a slightly longer approach (though by no means a long-term strategy).
 It also came with a bit less risk than S1.
 The signal to enter using this system, for a long position, was when the current price exceeded the high of the previous 55 days.
 For a short position, the signal to enter was when the price dipped below the low of the last 55 days.
 Unlike with S1, the signal to enter the market applied whether the preceding breakout was a winner.
 The signal to exit for S2 was when the price hit a 20-day low (for long positions) or high (for short positions).

 The goal of both of these systems was to help the turtles know when to enter and exit the market.
 The turtles were trend following, but trends are often difficult to see as they’re happening.
 Only in hindsight do they become apparent.
-The entrance signal, therefore, helped alert the turtles to a potential trend.
+Therefore, the entrance signal helped alert the turtles to a potential trend.

 One of the hardest parts of trading is deciding when to enter and exit the market.
-That’s why these two systems were the core of what Dennis taught his turtles, but there are other factors traders must also consider, which is why Dennis taught his turtles some additional rules that allowed them to filter their trades further.
-These additional rules related to position sizing and the use of stops.
+These two systems were the core of what Dennis taught his turtles, but there are other factors traders must also consider, which is why Dennis taught his turtles some additional rules that allowed them to filter their trades further.
+These different rules are related to position sizing and the use of stops.